What is GDPR?

-GDPR Summary: The new GDPR is an evolution of the EU’s existing data rules, the Data Protection Directive.
+GDPR Summary: GDPR is an evolution of the EU’s previous data rules, the Data Protection Directive.
 It addresses many of the shortcomings in the DPD, adding requirements for documenting IT procedures, performing risk assessments under certain conditions, notifying the consumer and authorities when there is a breach, as well as strengthening rules for data minimisation.

 MAIN CONCERNS OF THE NEW REGULATION

 Below are some of the differences between the Data Protection Directive and new GDPR legislation.
 These highlights from the published legislation are just some of the ways in which GDPR can affect you and your business: